sumelms/frontend/.github/ISSUE_TEMPLATE/feature_request.md

 ### UI Resource

-If applicable, add the screenshot or link to UI resource.
+If applicable, add the screenshot or link to the UI resources.

 ### API